The Early Career Investigator Committee (ECIC)

 ![]() |

-Associate Research Fellow at the Epi-Centre for Healthy Ageing, IMPACT, Deakin University
+Associate Research Fellow, Epi-Centre for Healthy Ageing, IMPACT, Deakin University, Geelong, VIC

 Dr Kara Anderson is an associate research fellow at the Institute for Mental and Physical Health and Clinical Translation (IMPACT), Deakin University.
 Her research focus has centered around epidemiology of fractures, and in particular has involved the assessment of recent technologies for assessing bone health and fracture risk.
 She is currently working on the Geelong Osteoporosis Study, a longitudinal cohort study of musculoskeletal health.